awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/docs/architecture-and-developer-guide.md

         '''
 ```
 The second workflow is message / event driven where application logic is applied purely in response to PubSub message events in the message processors.
 It’s possible (and common) that application logic is in both the service_loop and event / message driven workflows.

+At this point you have both an Event Driven and application process loop to develop against with well-defined message patterns and workflows.
+Try the examples to learn more, otherwise Happy Hacking!